01 of 10

 Prepare to Pipe the Meringue

-The egg whites should now be properly glossy and stiff, as in the top photograph.
+The egg whites should now be properly glossy and stiff.
 Now you are ready to pipe out your mushrooms stems and caps.
-Spoon the finished meringue into a large pastry bag fitted with a 1/2-inch round tip, or the open end of a coupler.
-It doesn't matter exactly what you use, you just need the pastry bag to have a large round opening.Continue to 5 of 10 below.
+Spoon the finished meringue into a large pastry bag fitted with a 1/2-inch round tip or the open end of a coupler.
+It doesn't matter exactly what you use, you just need the pastry bag to have a large circular opening.Continue to 5 of 10 below.

 05 of 10